 Shore Excursion Activities

-Standard cruise cover includes typical sightseeing and port activities.
-Adventure activities at ports of call - such as scuba diving, zip-lining, jet skiing, or helicopter tours - may require an adventure activities add-on or higher-tier policy.
+Standard cruise cover includes typical sightseeing and port-based activities.
+Adventure activities at ports of call, such as scuba diving, zip-lining, jet skiing, or helicopter tours, may require an adventure activities add-on or a higher-tier policy.

 ๐Ÿ’Š